Turkey-Syria earthquake - latest | Science-Environment

 Latest news after the 7.8 magnitude earthquake that struck Turkey and Syria on Feb.
 6: - Rescue efforts in earthquake-hit Turkey wind down on Sunday, nearly two weeks after the country's deadliest modern disaster struck, with many praying only for bodies to mourn.

 - More than 46,000 people have been killed in the quake.
-The toll is expected to soar, with some 345,000 apartments in Turkey now known to have been destroyed, and many still missing. - U.S. Secretary of State Antony Blinken will arrive on Sunday in Turkey for an official visit and discuss how Washington can further assist Ankara as it grapples with the aftermath of the earthquake.
+The toll is expected to soar, with some 345,000 apartments in Turkey now known to have been destroyed, and many still missing. - U.S. Secretary of State Antony Blinken arrived in Turkey on Sunday for an official visit and discussions on how Washington can further assist Ankara as it grapples with the aftermath of the devastating earthquake.

 - An infant child born in northern Syria during the earthquake was reunited on Saturday with her aunt and uncle, after her parents and siblings died in the disaster.
 Footage circulating widely on social media after the quake showed a rescuer scrambling down a hill of rubble carrying a tiny dust-covered baby. - Medical charity Medecins Sans Frontieres (MSF) said that a convoy of 14 MSF trucks had entered northwestern Syria on Feb.
 19 from a nearby border crossing to assist in earthquake rescue operations.